 Misuse of electronic communication or interactive computer service.

-On October 1, 2018 a new revenge porn law goes into effect, supplanting the current law.
+On October 1, 2018, a new revenge porn law goes into effect, supplanting the current law.
 It is long, complicated, and could merit its own blog entry.
-Suffice it to say that extortion through revenge porn and the act of distributing a visual representation of another identifiable person while engaging in any sort of sexual activity without consent of the victim would almost invariably be a crime.
-This crime would clearly be excluded from our ex-boyfriend example of internet harassment. it is going to be a powerful to for prosecutors, with a maximum penalty of 2 years for this type of conduct.
+Suffice it to say that extortion through revenge porn and the act of distributing a visual representation of another identifiable person while engaging in any sort of sexual activity without the consent of the victim would almost invariably be a crime.
+This crime would clearly be excluded from our ex-boyfriend example of internet harassment.
+It is going to be powerful for prosecutors, with a maximum penalty of 2 years for this type of conduct.

 Some other potential crimes